MarianArlt/aurorae-flat-osx/README.md

 #### Tested with Plasma 5.x

 This is a flatter version of my theme Breeze OSX for the default KDE desktop environment.
-If this is too flat for you check out [https://www.opendesktop.org/p/1159008](Breeze OSX).
-Based on the existing theme [https://www.opendesktop.org/p/1002631](Evolvere Light Pure Circle by Frank Souza).
+If this is too flat for you check out [Breeze OSX](https://www.opendesktop.org/p/1159008).
+Based on the existing theme [Evolvere Light Pure Circle by Frank Souza](https://www.opendesktop.org/p/1002631).
 The default border width (config settings set to "normal") is 8px.
 This is by intention.
 It makes for a consistent design throughout any application.
 All buttons got subtle indicators for their actions just like the recent OSX/macOS versions do, only a little less dominant/irritating.

 ### Installation